University of East London

 Academic components are examined via:

-- Year 2: Research proposal; service-related research; exam paper; practical report
+• Year 2: Research proposal; service-related research; oral examinations; practical report

 Research

 A service-related research project is completed in Year 1 and must have a service-oriented focus.
-The substantive clinical research thesis (90 credits) is submitted in the summer of Year 3, from research devised and conducted over Years 2 and 3.
+The substantive clinical research thesis (90 credits) is submitted in the summer of Year 3, from research devised and conducted over the three years.
 Topics for this research are selected from the projects offered by programme staff and/or regional clinical psychologists.

 This stream of research activity is co-ordinated by the Research Director and tutors, with supervisory resources drawn from university staff and regional clinical psychologists.
 All the programme team actively engage in research supervision within their speciality fields.
 The programme team also have a record of publishing peer-reviewed papers and books.
 An external and an internal examiner read the research thesis and examine the candidate viva voce, following university postgraduate research regulations.